WalletConnect/Web3ModalFlutter/README.md

-# WalletConnect Web3Modal

-WalletConnect's Web3Modal SDK for Flutter<br />
+# WalletConnect's official AppKit SDK for Flutter

-Simple, intuitive wallet login.
-With this drop-in UI SDK, enable any wallet's users to seamlessly log in to your app and enjoy a smooth, unified experience.
+The all-in-one stack to build apps for the new internet<br />
+With a layered feature stack spanning onboarding to payments, messaging and more, AppKit enables apps to build powerful top-to-bottom web3 experiences made to last, all through one seamless integration.

+Read more about it on our [website](https://walletconnect.com/appkit)

 <img src="https://images.prismic.io/wallet-connect/ZmcC_Zm069VX1mgF_ak5.png">